 her back to where she just escaped from

 Welcome to violence, the word and the deed, that narrator said back at the start (and is never heard again).
-But the stay is short, like a delicious lap dance to a short song, the film ends much too quickly, leaving us with the only two 'other' boring characters in the film: Linda and the 'good' brother (Paul Trinka), who buys lots of big hardcover books over mail order -"and they're ain't a picture in one of them " - a sure sign he's "growin' away from us, boy."
+But the stay is short, like a delicious lap dance to a short song, the film ends much too quickly, leaving us with the only two 'other' boring characters in the film: Linda and the 'good' brother (Paul Trinka), who buys lots of big hardcover books over mail order -"and they're ain't a picture in one of them."
 But irregardless, the others are all dead now (or 'destroyed' in the biceps) and it's not even dark yet.
 The film is over so fast we need, want to keep the electric thrill of it going with another film.
 But what comes close, if, as I said above, the Meyer films tend to drift off into rape and bedroom farce rather than badass bitches tearing up the swinging' miles.

 Actually -For some Meyeresque thrills, make sure to get the DVD set of Honey West starring Ann Francis.
 Lori Williams has a poolside cameo in the first episode (left)!
 Francis plays detective Honey as a capable swinger, both Emma Peele and John Steed rolled into one -- her handsome boy Friday may do the heavy stunts, but she's the lead and never lets him forget it (and there's no romance of male dominance - she calls all the shots).
-Each episode is only a half hour, so no time for filler either, though there is a rather repetitive reliance on the usual spy gadget gaggery - there's still feminist sex appeal and capable sleuthing.
+Each episode is only a half hour, so no time for the filler that sometimes eats up the first half hour of Charlie's Angels episodes.
 And of course: Julie Newmar as Catwoman